OnArrow/recite_word/Lesson/Part 02/04/Lesson 33.md

    On entering the room, we saw him

-   On arriving at the station, he found my parents
+   On throwing the battered boots away, he immediately regretted it
    ```